popematt/ion-schema/docs/process-for-changing-ion-schema.md

 If a change is backwards compatible, it may be included in a new *minor* version of the specification.
 Any changes that are not backwards compatible must be released in a new *major* version of the specification.
 To learn more about what kinds of changes can be released in a minor version bump, please review the document [*Ion Schema Language Versioning*](https://amazon-ion.github.io/ion-schema/docs/isl-versioning).

-Following discussion, the Ion Schema **maintainers** will either close the issue or leave it open and ask the requestor for a full specification.
+Following discussion, the Ion Schema **maintainers** will either close the issue or leave it open pending a full specification.
+The **requestor** and/or the **maintainers** may write the specification for the feature, but neither are required to do so; the specification may be written by any **contributor**.

 ## 2. Write a specification for the feature